 Isle Of Arran Travel Guide

-Located close to Scotland's Ayrshire coast and Glasgow, Arran's picturesque villages dot the coastline against a backdrop of rugged mountains, green rolling hills and woodlands, attracting both travellers looking for a break from the hustle and bustle of life in the big city and those wanting an adventurous holiday in the great outdoors.
-Though many tourists come here to visit the world-famous Arran Distillery to sample the single malt whisky, they will be surprised at the amount of other activities Arran has to offer.
+Located close to Scotland's Ayrshire coast and Glasgow, Arran's picturesque villages dot the coastline against a backdrop of rugged mountains, green rolling hills and woodlands.
+Arran attracts both travellers looking for a break from the bustle of big city life and those wanting an adventurous holiday embracing the region's natural splendour.
+Although many tourists come here to visit the world-famous Arran Distillery to sample the single malt whisky, they will be surprised at the amount of other activities Arran has to offer.
 There really is quite literally something for everyone on the Isle of Arran.

-Meanwhile, the great outdoors always beckons on Arran, where walking, quad biking, cycling, golfing and trout fishing opportunities aplenty.
-With everything from salmon and venison to chocolate and beer, the Isle of Arran also attracts 'foodies' and is earning an international name for itself thanks to its high quality local produce.
+The lure of the great outdoors is central to Arran's appeal, where walking, quad biking, cycling, golfing and trout fishing opportunities are plentiful.
+With everything from salmon and venison to chocolate and beer, the Isle of Arran also attracts 'foodies' and is earning an international name for itself, partly due to its high quality local produce.